College of New Caledonia

 The College of New Caledonia (CNC) is a post-secondary educational institution that serves the residents of the Central Interior of British Columbia.
-This region has a population of about 145,000, and it encompasses three school districts: #28 (Quesnel), #57 (Prince George), and #91 (Nechako Lakes).
 CNC operates six campuses in Prince George, Burns Lake, Fort St. James, Mackenzie, Quesnel and Vanderhoof.

 CNC offers small class sizes, not in excess of 37 students, as mandated by their faculty agreement.

-CNC has an approximate annual system-wide enrollment of 5,000 students in health sciences, trades, university studies, career access and continuing education.
+During the 2022-23 year, CNC had 6,610 students, with 5,135 domestic and 1,475 international students.
+Out of all full-time equivalent (FTE) students, roughly 40% were international in 2023-2024.
+Changes in Canadian immigration rules for international students will lead to an expected decline in 2024-25 according to College presidents.